 Pushing the edges of the rules or knowledge is another way to develop new things and to get one's boss to make a desired change or provide a needed approval.
 That's not to say there aren't risks in working too far out in front; there are.
 These risks can be mitigated by working with others (peers, opponents, and subordinates.)
 Bosses don't like solving problems all the time; they want solutions proposed that have most of the snags worked out and addressed.

-Lead Your Boss may be viewed as an application of the Seven Habits part of APPA's Leadership Academy, Thinking win-win, seeking to understand, listening to others, and similar techniques that continue to leverage the strengths of influence on others.
-It's the same thing taught by Dale Carnegic decades ago.
+Lead Your Boss may be viewed as an application of the Seven Habits part of APPA's Leadership Academy.
+Thinking win-win, seeking to understand, listening to others, and similar techniques that continue to leverage the strengths of influence on others.
+It's the same thing taught by Dale Carnegie decades ago.
 These comments are not intended to diminish the value of this book; it's a valuable resource focused on a specific area that presents some standard techniques to accomplish a unique goal.
 However, the techniques described can be applied in other situations with success.
+3 iming is everything, including the amount of time needed to read a book that is meant for busy people.
+While anyone can use goals to achieve a desired end, the busy person uses specific goal setting techniques to arrive at an appropriate goal quickly and effectively.

-3 Ted Weidner is assistant vice chancellor of facilities management & planning at the University of Nebraska-Lincoln and president of Facility Asset Consulting, E-mail him at tweidner2@unInotes.unl.edu.
-Compiled by Gerry Van Treeck
+Ted Weidner is assistant vice chancellor of facilities management & planning at the University of Nebraska-Lincoln and president of Facility Asset Consulting.
+E-mail him at tweidner2@unlnotes.unl.edu.